ChristianKienle/minipress/docs/pages/plugins-and-themes/index.md

   - `type`: Either `server` or `client`

 Called in order to get a webpack configuration.

+#### `chainMarkdown`
+- Hook Type: `AsyncSeriesHook`
+- Arguments:
+  - `chain`: An instance of `@minipress/markdown-chain`.

+Called right before a markdown renderer is requested.
+This allows you to modify markdown chain before it is used to create the actual markdown renderer.

 #### `configureRequestServer`
 - Hook Type: `AsyncSeriesHook`